Controlling Traffic without Tolls: A Non-Monetary Framework for Autonomous Intersections: Experimental Setup and Reproducibility

 \subsection{SUMO Scenario Design}

 Each Sioux Falls intersection is modeled as an independent SUMO scenario that preserves its local geometry, signal timing, and incoming/outgoing lanes.
-Vehicles are generated according to a Poisson process with flow rate $\lambda = \frac{N}{T}$, where $N$ is the expected number of departures (ranging from 0 to 900) during the simulation horizon $T=3600\,\text{s}$ and.
-This captures stochastic arrival behavior typical of real intersections.
+Vehicles are generated according to a Poisson process with flow rate $\lambda = \frac{N}{T}$, where $N$ is the expected number of departures (ranging from 0 to 900) during the simulation horizon $T=3600\,\text{s}$.
 Vehicle routes are selected uniformly among feasible turn movements.
-For each vehicle, traversal time is measured from 25\,m upstream of the stop line—representing the RSU’s control zone—until complete exit from the intersection, thus capturing both queuing and crossing delays.
+For each vehicle, traversal time is measured from 25\,m upstream of the stop line representing the RSU’s control zone until complete exit from the intersection.

-Measured travel times are averaged across rollouts (20) to obtain smooth estimates of node traversal cost $c_v(x)$ as a function of flow.
-Each node’s empirical cost data are then fitted to a quartic model \eqref{eq:quartic} using least squares regression.
-This ensures consistency with the BPR edge-cost formulation (also of fourth order), yielding a unified network-wide congestion representation.
-Typical MAPE fall within 1.5–2.5\%.
-Representative fits for Node~10 are shown in Fig.~\ref{fig:node10-fit} and the computed quartic function coefficients are tabulated in Table \ref{tab:node_cost_coeffs} for each intersection, illustrated in Fig. \ref{fig:sioux-overview}.
+Measured travel times are averaged across 20 rollouts.
+Each node’s empirical cost data are then fitted to a quartic model using least squares regression.
+Typical MAPE fall within 1–2\%.
+Representative fits for Node~10 are shown in Fig.~\ref{fig:node10-fit} and the computed quartic function coefficients are tabulated in Table \ref{tab:node_cost_coeffs} for $24$ intersections, illustrated in Fig. \ref{fig:sioux-overview}.